CORE Logo

 Human Validation and Baseline

-Answers and explanations were initially created for 250 questions and validated through a three-pass expert review process.
-The final benchmark includes the 203 questions for which perfect inter-annotator agreement was achieved (Cohen’s κ = 1.0).
+Answers and explanations for the CORE benchmark were initially developed for 250 questions and validated through a three-pass expert review process.
+The final benchmark comprises the 203 questions for which perfect inter-annotator agreement was achieved (Cohen’s κ = 1.0).
+Each question includes human-authored explanations of why the correct answer instantiates the target relationship.
+Our annotation and validation process follows best practices, with perfect inter-annotator agreement ensuring ground truth reliability.

 Metrics